patrick-sharp/waypoint.nvim/README.md

 [x] handle col vs curswant better so unicode doesn't confuse cursor state [ ] fix syntax highlighting for makefile
 [ ] increase performance of highlighting
+[ ] don't allow growing then shrinking context to let the view go past the end of lines

 ### ADVANCED FEATURES: